 Leandros was tired.
 Exhausted, even.
 “I’m quite alright,” he said, “But thank you for your concern.”

 Isobel looked like she didn’t quite believe him.
 “You’re welcome to rest here a while before you head back to the Island,” she offered.
 “You look like you could use it.”

 “There’s too much work to be done, I’m afraid.”

 Isobel pursed her lips.
 “Alright.
 Well, let’s get a look at those stitches.
 Take off your shirt and lay on the sofa, here.”

 Leandros did as she said, carefully laying his things out on a chair before settling on the sofa.
-Isobel washed his wound, then prodded at it with cold fingers for a minute, tutting to herself.
+Isobel cleaned his wound, then prodded at it with cold fingers, tutting to herself.
 “You haven’t been careful.”

 “I’ve tried,” Leandros said.
 “It’s difficult.”

 “It’ll be more so when you’re on the road.
 These won’t be ready to come out for at least a week.
 You’re full-blooded alfar, aren’t you?
 Longer, then, given the way your kind heals.
 Is there a surgeon on the team?”